CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/OSPF/Open-Shortest-Path-First-v3-OSPFv3.md

 OSPFv3 is a revised version of OSPFv2 and supports the IPv6 address family.

 {{%notice note%}}
-IETF has defined extensions to OSPFv3 to support multiple address families (both IPv6 and IPv4). {{<link url="FRRouting" text="FRR">}} does not currently support multiple address families.
+IETF has defined extensions to OSPFv3 to support multiple address families (both IPv6 and IPv4). {{<link url="FRRouting" text="FRR">}} does not support multiple address families.
 {{%/notice%}}

 ## Basic OSPFv3 Configuration

 You can configure OSPFv3 using either numbered interfaces or unnumbered interfaces.
-Both methods are described below.

 {{%notice note%}}
 NVUE commands are not supported for OSPFv3.